screensteps/screensteps-cl-exporter/README.md

 # Export a single article
 run -n myaccount -u jill -p apassword -t my_template_folder -o output_folder -s 15226 -a 21234
 ```

+## Template structure

+You can tell the exporter how to format the output by passing in the path to a template folder using the `-t` option.

+- :open_file_folder: articles
+  - @article.html
+- :open_file_folder: images
+  - :open_file_folder: @article
+    - @images
+- @toc.html

 ## Installation